What Is No-Fault Insurance?

 - The cost of a hospital stay, rehabilitation, and further treatment;

-- Your lost wages if you can't work while you recover; and
+- If available in your state, your lost wages if you can't work while you recover; and

-- The cost to hire someone to care for your house and family, if needed.
+- If available in your state, the cost to hire someone to care for your house and family, if needed.

 PIP has a deductible and co-payment.